Street Fighter II V: Characters

 A 15-year-old tour guide who Ken and Ryu hire upon their arrival in Hong Kong, who is seemingly 10 years younger than her game counterpart.
 She is the daughter of Dorai, the top inspector for the Hong Kong police who trains her in kung fu, both as self-defense and as part of her rearing.
 Like Ken, she comes from a wealthy and privileged background, although she is friendlier and more humble than him.
 She accompanies the pair throughout their journeys across Asia and Europe, but rarely engages in combat unless attacked or threatened.
 Ken becomes smitten with her to the point where he takes her on a shopping spree and buys her an expensive ring and clothes from various fashion houses.
 Despite this, it is never revealed if she reciprocates his feelings.
 She is not seen in her blue mini-qipao and white boots until the final season, where she is held captive at Bison's base.
 Changes to her outfit include the absence of her hair-bun covers as well as her pantyhose being replaced with kneepads.
 The only signature move that she uses from the game is her Yosokyaku.
+Her full name is Chun-Li Zang in the English dubbed version.